Marketing Intermediate Updated 2026-03-22

 Creating the Source Audience

-Upload a custom audience to the platform — a list of 1,000+ email addresses or phone numbers of your best customers.
+Upload a custom audience to the platform.
+A list of 1,000+ email addresses or phone numbers of your best customers.
 Quality matters more than quantity.
 A list of 1,000 high-value customers produces better lookalikes than 10,000 random leads.
 Alternatively, use website visitor data from your retargeting pixel.

 Platform Matching